Skip to content

 IEC worked for you the first time, why not do it again?

-Depending on your country of citizenship, you might be allowed to participate in IEC twice, directly through your country’s Youth Mobility Agreement with Canada.
+Depending on your country of citizenship, you might be allowed to participate in IEC up to 3 times, directly through your country’s Youth Mobility Agreement with Canada.
 Even if your country only allows one participation through the YMA, you can participate up to two more times if you apply through an IEC Recognized Organization.
 So, this could be your golden ticket!

 But, there is a downside for citizens of some countries.
-In a few cases, you can only apply for a second IEC work permit after one year has passed since the expiration of your first IEC work permit, but this rule only applies to applicants from Croatia, Latvia, Lithuania, Mexico, Poland, Slovakia, and Spain.
-If you are a citizen of one of these countries, that means this option won’t allow you to stay in Canada when your first IEC permit expires, it would only allow you to apply to return to Canada on a later date.
+In a few cases, you can only apply for a second IEC work permit after a certain amount of time has passed since the expiration of your first IEC work permit, but this rule only applies to applicants from Croatia, Latvia, Lithuania, Poland, Slovakia, and Spain.
+If you are a citizen of one of these countries, that means this option won’t allow you to stay in Canada when your first IEC permit expires, it would only allow you to apply to return to Canada at a later date.

 Advertisement